astrotars/stream-chat-api/README.md

-# Open-Source API in Node.js for Stream Chat 💬
+# No Frills Open-Source API in Node.js for Stream Chat 💬

 ## Overview